Skip to main content

 • AAA of Washington’s annual Soap for Hope drive benefits selected local charities, shelters and food banks with toiletry items donated through its brick-and-mortar stores.
 Drop off your donations of travel- and full-size toiletry items at any AAA stores in Washington and North Idaho; donations can be dropped off year-round.
 Due to health and safety concerns, all donated items must be new, unopened and in their original packaging.

-More ways to give:
+More ways to support your community:

-Editor’s note: This article was originally published several years ago and was most recently updated with new content and images by ParentMap’s associate editor, Kari Hanson, in November 2024.
+Editor’s note: This article was originally published several years ago and was most recently updated with new content by ParentMap’s associate editor, Kari Hanson, on Dec.
+3, 2025.
+All information received a thorough fact-check and was updated to provide current information.

 JOIN THE PARENTMAP COMMUNITY